Sindh rejects islands development authority

 He said that the newly-promulgated presidential ordinance would trample the provincial autonomy and also usurp the rights of the local people.
 “It is the demand of the Sindh government to immediately withdraw this ordinance,” he said.
 The PPP also opposed the attempt on the part of the federal government to occupy the islands off the coast of Karachi through the promulgation of a presidential ordinance.

 In a statement, PPP Sindh Information Secretary Senator Aajiz Dhamrah said that they would never support any such ordinance.
-“The Pakistan People’s Party believes in provincial autonomy and it will resist any move of the Federation to occupy the land of any province,” he said.
+“The Pakistan People's Party believes in provincial but the Council is being run without a president and vice president and in the meantime, instructions were issued to conduct of MDCAT (Medical and Dental Colleges Admission Test) exams at national level which has creating mayhem.

-The PPP will oppose this ordinance at every relevant forum, including the National Assembly, Senate, and Sindh Assembly, he said.
-“We do consider this ordinance issued by the federal government as an attack on the 18th Constitutional Amendment as people will never tolerate such a move,” Senator Dhamrah said.
+She further said MDCAT policy condition cannot be implemented for the 2020-21 admissions and suspending the National Examination Board (NEB) exam have left many in the health profession in a dilemma.
+Under this act, MDCAT exam will be designed by the federal government based on the federal curriculum, she said and added that each province has its own boards and its own curriculum and this will put students appearing from the provinces at a disadvantage.

-He hoped that apart from the PPP, all the other political parties and other relevant quarters working for the cause of democracy would never tolerate such an ordinance.
-He said that the PPP would forcefully resist such a move on the part of the federal government.
+“Furthermore, last year the closing percentage for exams was 93% in Punjab while in Sindh it was 73%.
+A difference of 20% which was even higher for the other smaller provinces would indicate that 20% of Sindh’s private sector seats and a higher number in the other smaller provinces will be filled by the students from Punjab.
+This clearly violates the rights for opportunities for people of smaller provinces”, she added.